Snowden disclosures: December

 According to the classified documents leaked by Snowden, the Australian Signals Directorate (ASD), formerly known as the Defense Signals Directorate, had offered to share intelligence information it had collected with the other intelligence agencies of the UKUSA Agreement.
-Data shared with foreign countries include "bulk, unselected, unminimized metadata" it had collected.
+Data shared with foreign countries includes "bulk, unselected, unminimized metadata" that it had collected.
 The ASD provided such information on the condition that no Australian citizens were targeted.
-At the time the ASD assessed that "unintentional collection [of metadata of Australian nationals] is not viewed as a significant issue".
+At the time, the ASD assessed that "unintentional collection [of metadata of Australian nationals] is not viewed as a significant issue".
 If a target was later identified as being an Australian national, the ASD was required to be contacted to ensure that a warrant could be sought.
-Consideration was given as to whether "medical, legal or religious information" would be automatically treated differently to other types of data, however a decision was made that each agency would make such determinations on a case-by-case basis.
+Consideration was given as to whether "medical, legal, or religious information" would be automatically treated differently from other types of data; a decision was made that each agency would make such determinations on a case-by-case basis.
 Leaked material does not specify where the ASD had collected the intelligence information from, however Section 7(a) of the Intelligence Services Act 2001 (Commonwealth) states that the ASD's role is "...to obtain intelligence about the capabilities, intentions or activities of people or organizations outside Australia...".
 As such, it is possible ASD's metadata intelligence holdings was focused on foreign intelligence collection and was within the bounds of Australian law.

 The Washington Post revealed that the NSA has been tracking the locations of mobile phones from all over the world by tapping into the cables that connect mobile networks globally and that serve U.S. cellphones as well as foreign ones.
 In the process of doing so, the NSA collects more than five billion records of phone locations on a daily basis.
 This enables NSA analysts to map cellphone owners' relationships by correlating their patterns of movement over time with thousands or millions of other phone users who cross their paths.

 The Washington Post also reported that both GCHQ and the NSA make use of location data and advertising tracking files generated through normal internet browsing (with cookies operated by Google, known as "Pref") to pinpoint targets for government hacking and to bolster surveillance.

 The Norwegian Intelligence Service (NIS), which cooperates with the NSA, has gained access to Russian targets in the Kola Peninsula and other civilian targets.
 In general, the NIS provides information to the NSA about "Politicians", "Energy" and "Armament".
 A top secret memo of the NSA lists the following years as milestones of the Norway–United States of America SIGINT agreement, or NORUS Agreement: